Servando-Pizarro/Bachelorarbeit/README.md

 # NDC-Topic-Modelling

 ## Usage
-A Topic Modelling Notebook that uses LDA to find the main topics in climate papers like NDCs.
+In the course of my bachelor thesis an unsupervised LDA model was developed, that is able to find the desired number of topics in multiple NDC documents.
+These documents are the long-term climate strategies and are published by each country.
+The model gives out some visualisation in the theme of the interpreted topic, as the topics do not have an assigned topic.

 ## Data

 A compilation of NDCs stored in one CSV file.
+For the data engineering the data was downloaded from the UN website and then cleaned and stored into a CSV file in an iterativ process.